joshgerdes/jekyll-uno/_drafts/create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 17. ![](/uploads/azureportal-createvnetfgw.png)
 18. **Verify configuration** is correct and clicks **Create**
 19. It can take up to 30-60 minutes for the Virtual Network Gateway to be created.

+#### Setup Azure Active Directory authentication on the Virtual Network Gateway

+Now that the Virtual Network has been created, we can now Azure Active Directory authentication.